 • Video by Poets: Poets creating video from, or as, their writing.

 • Poetry by Video Artists: Video artists using text visually or through audio intrinsic to the poetic meaning.

 *Northwest Film Forum incites public dialogue and creative action through collective cinematic experiences.
-Cadence Video Poetry Festival is presented by NWFF and programmed in collaboration with Chelsea Werner-Jatzke.*
+Cadence Video Poetry Festival is presented by NWFF and programmed in collaboration with Chelsea Werner-Jatzke and Rana San.*

-Video poems will be eligible for an award within their submission category:
+Video poems will be eligible for an award, winners to be announced at the April screening.

 Submission deadline: March 1